Feel ill; sick; feel like there is something physically wrong but can’t describe it

 This feel ill and sick symptom can affect one area of the body only, can shift and affect another area or areas of the body, can migrate all over and affect many areas of the body over and over again, and can affect the entire body persistently.

 This feel ill and sick symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel ill or sick once and a while and not that often, feel ill off and on, or feel ill and sick all the time.
+For example, you may feel ill or sick once in a while and not that often, feel ill off and on, or feel ill and sick all the time.

 This feel ill and sick symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.